-The legislation would allow any current public utility customer with owned or leased renewable generation prior to January 1, 2023, twenty years to continue the use of the net metering rate design and rates in their current agreement.
-This legislation would ONLY apply to public utilities.
+The legislation would allow any current public utility customer with owned or leased renewable generation until the end of 2023, providing twenty years to continue the use of the net metering rate design and rates in their current agreement.
+The legislation would require the PSC to adopt a new program design effective January 1, 2029.
+This legislation would allow for the new program design to go into effect if customer-owned or leased renewable generation on a system reaches a penetration rate of 6.5% before January 1, 2029.
+The legislation would ONLY apply to public utilities.